theAfricanQuant/langchain-generative-ai/README.md

 I am following thru the book, [Generatiive AI with Langchain](https://github.com/benman1/generative_ai_with_langchain) by Ben Auffarth.
 I am using the book to understand further how to use OpenAI's GPT-3 and Huggingface's Transformers to create chatbots and everything else they offer.

+This is not a comprehensive guide to the book, but a way to document my journey thru the book and the things I learn along the way.
+You may need to purchase your own copy to get the full experience.
+I may start something and get tired or bored or uninterested and you might be left wondering what happened.
+I am not obligated to finish the book or the project.
+I am doing this for fun and to learn something new.
+Especially since I have a similar project looking me in the eye to complete

 ## Setting up the environment

 Here is how I would setup my environment to work thru the book.
 Mine has a lil twist to it because I am using a different environment manager, to manage my environment.